This Week In SEO 27

 Increase Rankings by Building Grey-hat Links

-At Supremacy SEO we generally stick to white hat link building — especially as our clients are concerned.
+At Smash Digital we generally stick to white hat link building — especially as our clients are concerned.
 However, ignoring all sides of link building can lead to having an incomplete understanding of SEO.
 Suffice to say that highlighting this SEO article is not an endorsement, and grey hat works best when all parties understand the risk (and potential reward).

 This tactic involves getting an article written in Russian, and then putting that article on a site that serves up articles to news organizations in Russia (with some even appearing on Google News).